1 Introduction To Digital Literacies for Online Learning

 • What other concepts, resources or discussions would be of interest?

-1.4.4 Activity: Digital Literacies for Online Learning
+1.4.4 Activity: Journal Entry on Digital Literacies

-• In this activity you are asked to write a reflective journal entry on the topic of digital literacy.
+In this activity you are asked to write a reflective journal entry on the topic of digital literacy.

 First, let’s get you set up in Obsidian.
 Click the little calendar icon in the sidebar of Obsidian to open today’s daily note.

-Next, respond to the following prompts:
+Next, write a journal entry based on the following prompts:

-• Write your personal definition of digital literacies justified from your reading of the literature (about 100 to 150 words).
+1. Write your personal definition of digital literacies justified from your reading of the literature (about 100 to 150 words).

 • Describe what digital literacies mean for you in a sentence.